 The Nature and the Grand American Vision: Masterpieces of the Hudson River School Painters features 45 magnificent paintings from the rich collection of the New-York Historical Society.
 These iconic works of 19th-century landscape painting are on a national tour for the first time and will be circulating to four museums around the country as part of the Historical Society's traveling exhibitions program Sharing a National Treasure.
 The Columbia Museum of Art is the only stop in the Southeast.
 The exhibit will open on November 17, 2011.

 The Hudson River School emerged during the second quarter of the 19th century in New York City.
 There, a loosely knit group of artists and writers forged the first American landscape vision and literary voice.
 That American vision - still widely influential today - was grounded in a view of the natural world as a source of spiritual renewal and an expression of national identity.
 This vision was first expressed throughout the magnificent scenery of the Hudson River Valley region, including the Catskills, which was accessible to writers, artists and sightseers via traffic on the great river that gave the school its name.

-:For apart from the skillfulness and dreaminess of so many of the pictures, the fact that several of them have not been on public display in half a century makes the exhibition even more remarkable." - The New York Times
+Apart from the skillfulness and dreaminess of so many of the pictures, the fact that several of them have not been on public display in half a century makes the exhibition even more remarkable." - The New York Times

 The exhibition tells this story in four grand thematic sections.
-Within these broad groupings, the paintings show how American artists embodied powerful ideas about nature, culture and history.
+Within these broad groupings, the paintings show how American artists embodied powerful ideas about nature, culture and, history.

 Nature and the Grand American Vision allows audiences to enjoy the study superb examples of the Historical Society's unsurpassed collection of Hudson River School paintings while the galleries of the N-YHS are closed for a transformative $65 million renovation project.